quou/quou.github.io/markdown/crimson.md

 # Crimson

-Hobby game engine written in C++, making use of modern OpenGL standards for 3D rendering I'm writing this little engine for fun, and to learn more about graphics programming
+Hobby game engine written in C++, making use of modern OpenGL standards for 3D rendering I wrote this little engine for fun, and to learn more about graphics programming

 Editor Screenshot:
 ![haha](media/crimson_screenshot_00_full.png)

-## Current Features
+## Features
  - AngelScript scripting
  - 3D rendering
  - Simple level editor, with serialisation